You are using an outdated browser. Please upgrade your browser to improve your experience.

 The most peaceful locations

-When choosing your location, it can be difficult to find a spot where you're guaranteed to get some privacy.
-Here we ranked locations based on the number of visitors annually, to help you find somewhere peaceful to say your last goodbyes.
+It can be difficult to find a spot where you're guaranteed to get some privacy.
+Here, we've ranked locations based on the number of visitors annually.
+These are the most peaceful places to say your last goodbyes.

 1. Carsington Water, Derbyshire